NennoMP/delivery-fee-calculator/README.md

 ## Overview
 In order to create OpenAPI documentation for the API endpoints, Swagger and Connexion framework were used.
 The Swagger interface, which allows to analyze and test the endpoints simply from the web-browser, can be accessed with **/ui**.
 The application should be running on **localhost:5000 (127.0.0.1:5000)**.

-You can decide to test/run the application with or without Docker, below you can find the steps for both approaches.
+You can decide to test/run the application with or without Docker, notice that if you're on Windows you **MUST** run the application with Docker (since `time.tzset()` is available only on Unix)
+Below you can find a short tutorial for both approaches.

 ### Run the application (Docker version)